The boring thread.....

 Got a spine MRI to look forward to next week. :rolleyes:

-Quote from: Raven on Yesterday at 08:44:23 AMChiropractor at 9.30am it's been 8 weeks since I was there, so expecting a good going over and a lecture on leaving it so long.
+Quote from: Raven on May 08, 2025, 08:44:23 AMChiropractor at 9.30am it's been 8 weeks since I was there, so expecting a good going over and a lecture on leaving it so long.
 My shoulder is tight and so is one of my hip joints, goodness knows what else he going to find.

 Taking my wee latte flask with me as I'm heading to my beach bench after for a wee while.
 Then Tesco before I head home.